DineshGuduru/DineshGuduru/README.md

 - 👋 Hi, I’m @Dineshvarma Guduru
 - 👀 I’m interested in Data.
 - 🌱 I’m currently learning DataStructures and Algorithms along with Big Data concepts
-- 💞️ I’m looking to collaborate on Scala
+- 💞️ I’m looking to collaborate on Python and Data Engineering
 - 📫 How to reach me dineshvarma.guduru@gmail.com

 <!---